 Greetings from Rhosgoch

-Richard Baylis of Rhosgoch Holiday Park has very kindly sent in some old postcards that he found amongst his family papers.
+Richard Baylis, formerly of Rhosgoch Holiday Park, has very kindly sent in some old postcards that he found amongst his family papers.
 He can't be sure when these were printed, but he can confirm that the first few images show some views of the Park.
-If anybody knows exactly when these might have been taken or can recognise the last few pictures, please let us know.
+It is thought by some readers that they might date from the 1950s and that the last three images show views from the former New House Farm, which subsequently became Rhosgoch Golf Club.